smourier/BindingRedirectGenerator/README.md

 - add Redirects for all other DLLs and EXEs

 ## Command Line Parameters:
-1st Parameter: Path to the app.config/web.config
+1. Parameter: Path to the app.config/web.config
-2nd Parameter: optional, Path to the bin Directory (fallback to the app.config Directory and subdirectories)
+2. Parameter: optional, Path to the bin Directory (fallback to the app.config Directory and subdirectories)

+This allows to associate the *.config Extension with this Generator and generate the redirects by double-clicking the Configs.